polyipseity/obsidian-modules/README.md

 [repository]: https://github.com/polyipseity/obsidian-modules
 [trailer]: https://raw.githubusercontent.com/polyipseity/obsidian-modules/main/assets/trailer.png

-Reuse JavaScript and related languages like TypeScript code using "require".
+Load JavaScript and related languages like TypeScript modules from the vault and the Internet.

 [![Buy Me a Coffee/embed]][Buy Me a Coffee]